-Historically, our employment rate following graduation is 100%, our Certification Exam Pass Rate is 96.9%, and our attrition rates remain low.
+Historically, our employment rate following graduation is 100%, our Certification Exam Pass Rate is exceptional, and our attrition rates remain low.
 These are all outcomes we are incredibly proud of and we strive to improve upon them every day.

 Our graduates are prepared to enter a high demand profession.
 Nurse anesthetists have a variety of employment options following certification such as hospital operating rooms, surgery centers, clinics, and even small hospitals run entirely by CRNAs.
 Regardless of the setting you decide is right for you, our program is aimed at making the transition into one of these settings as seamless as possible.

 The Nurse Anesthesia Concentration at Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 (To find a list of COA accredited programs, visit the COA programs webpage.)

-Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Higher Learning Commission (HLC), the Commission on Collegiate Nursing Education (CCNE).
+Goldfarb School of Nursing at Barnes-Jewish College is accredited by the Commission on Collegiate Nursing Education (CCNE).

 Graduates of the Nurse Anesthesia Concentration will be prepared to take the National Certification Examination given by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA) to become certified in the field.